riteshkrkarn/riteshkrkarn/README.md

 ### Thanks for visiting! 😊

-*"From Scratch blocks to Full-stack applications - building the future one line at a time!"* 🚀
+*"From Scratch blocks to MERN applications - building the future one stack at a time!"* 🚀

 </div>